andrewbruening/Top-Global-Video-Game-Sales/README.md

 - 📊 Data visualization is my forte.
 See my [Tableau] page!
 - 🚀 Most of what you see here is Tableau, Python, and Figma
-- 🧠 I'm interested in how our social climate and media trends influence BI strategy
+- 🧠 I'm interested in how our social climate and media trends influence BI decisions
 - ⛳ A nice quote: "If it's worth doing, it's worth doing well"

 ## The Top 1000 Most Successful Video Game Titles